sidharrell/devshop/roles/geerlingguy.php/README.md

     php_packages_state: "present"

-If you have enabled any additional repositories such as [geerlingguy.repo-epel](https://github.com/geerlingguy/ansible-role-repo-epel) or [geerlingguy.repo-remi](https://github.com/geerlingguy/ansible-role-repo-remi), you may want an easy way to swap PHP versions on the fly.
+If you have enabled any additional repositories such as [geerlingguy.repo-epel](https://github.com/geerlingguy/ansible-role-repo-epel), you may want an easy way to swap PHP versions on the fly.
 By default, this is set to `"present"`.
 You can override this variable to `"latest"` to upgrade to the latest available version.
 Combined with `php_enablerepo`, a user now doesn't need to manually uninstall the existing PHP packages before installing them from a different repository.

     php_install_recommends: true